 Dogs are not immune to pain and injury, so it is essential to know what might be causing their limp so you can seek prompt veterinary care.
 Without knowing the cause of a dog’s limp, a veterinarian will not treat its condition effectively.
 This article will explore the three most common causes of limping in dogs-arthritis, hip dysplasia and slipped or ruptured discs.

-It is interesting how many people have never heard about some of these conditions that can affect your dog’s health.
+It is interesting how many people have never heard about some of these conditions affecting your dog’s health.
 Even more, conditions could lead to an animal being unable to walk without pain, which this article does not cover.
 However, people should still be aware of them when they happen across them on the internet or elsewhere.
 Here are some of the conditions that can cause pain:

 - BAR Patella (knock knees)